HappyRay/testscribe/docs/index.markdown

 # Python path
-Without [a configuration file](#add-config-files), the current working directory is appended to the Python sys.path list.
+Without [a configuration file](#add-config-files), the current working directory is appended to the Python path.

-With a configuration file, the configuration file directory is appended to the Python sys.path list in addition to
+With a configuration file, the configuration file directory is appended to the Python path in addition to
 [the additional directories you configure](#add-additional-directories-to-the-python-path-for-a-test-run).